 "Talc products manufactured by [Vanderbilt] such as Nytal and Motildene talcs, in addition to containing fibrous talc, contains an amount of tremolite and anthophyllite asbestos.
-The fact Vanderbilt talc products contain asbestos has been proven by analytical laboratories numerous times years.
-Analyses performed by R.T. the Vanderbilt, by this laboratory (MAC, LLC), by MVA Scientific Consultants (Millette Van Der Wood and Associates), and by MC line Laboratories all confirm the presence of these forms of asbestos in Nytal talc. . . .
+The fact that R.T.
+Vanderbilt talc products contain asbestos has been proven by analytical laboratories numerous times over the years.
+Analyses performed by R.T.
+Vanderbilt, by this laboratory (MAC, LLC), by MVA Scientific Consultants (Millette Van Der Wood and Associates), and by MC line Laboratories all confirm the presence of these forms of asbestos in Nytal talc....